codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ## Webhook signature verification

 A webhook signature is your way to verify that the messages are sent by Codat and helps you avoid impersonation or replay attacks.
-We sign every webhook and its metadata with a unique key for each endpoint and include timestamps for when the message attempt occurred.
+We sign every webhook and its metadata with a unique security key for each endpoint and include timestamps for when the message attempt occurred.

 You can use this signature to verify that the message truly came from Codat and process it.
-To do this, we advise using Svix's library to verify the event was sent by Codat.
+To do this, we advise using a library called Svix to verify the event was sent by Codat.

 ### Install library

-Install Svix's library in one of the supported languages.

 <Tabs>